National Weather Service confirms tornado in Wendell, Zebulon

 The good news is that the severe threat appears to be over for the ABC11 viewing area, Chief Meteorologist Chris Hohmann said.
 In fact, no rain or storms are expected through the weekend.

-Earlier, a Tornado Warning was issued for Wake, Nash and Franklin counties but it expired at 10:45 a.m.
+Earlier in the day, it was a different, more ominous story as tornado warnings were issued for Wake, Nash, Johnston, Franklin and several other counties.

-The NWS reported later in the afternoon that damage in Wendell and Zebulon was caused by a tornado.
+The National Weather Service reported that damage in Wendell and Zebulon was caused by an EF-2 tornado.

+"It was nerve-wracking," said Jason Hocutt, who owns Hocutt's Child Care in Zebulon.
+"Basically, when you're sitting there and you start to think well, what do I do?
+And there's nothing you can do.
+I just started driving and trying to get away from it."

+Hocutt said some trees were down as well as a fence at his business, but all the children and staffers were OK.

 Heavy rain and wind accompanied hail in some areas Monday morning.